GM John Schneider and coach Pete Carroll must look within to fix Seahawks’ issues this offseason

 “It’s running the football more effectively to control the scheme, and it’s third-down play, if you really want to nail it.
 That’s where Pete thinks he needs to go in this offseason, as well as continuing to get better on D,” Carroll said.

 Carroll was astute enough to quickly note that Seahawks fans weren’t going to like to hear the running part of that formula.
+One can only surmise that Schottenheimer didn’t.
 And for good reason.
 At a time when wide-open offenses are proliferating around the league — and succeeding wildly — it seems something of an anachronism to cling to a ball-control, turnover-averse mindset.
 Carroll once again proclaimed himself perfectly happy at all times to win a grind-it-out defensive struggle.

 “I don’t mind winning 20-9; I don’t mind winning 17-14, you know.
 I want to win controlling the game,” Carroll said Monday.